Federal Work Study (FWS):

 - That the terms and conditions of Title IV, HEA program loans may be more favorable than the provisions of private education loans.

-To monitor all of your federal student loan debt, you may access the National Student Loan Data System (NSLDS) online or call toll-free 1-800-999-8219.
+To monitor all of your federal student loan debt, you may access the Federal Student Aid Website.
+Once you log in, your total loan debt will be displayed.
+You can also view repayment amounts, based on your debt level through the different repayment plans.
 You will need your FSA user ID and password to view your loan history.
 Please note that this website does not list your alternative or private student loans.

 Through debt management and loan counseling, students are discouraged from borrowing more than the “recommended” eight percent of projected first-year earnings.

-Individual, comprehensive counseling by KVCC’s Loan Counselor is recommended for any student wishing to borrow.
-(Borrowers are encouraged to limit borrowing requests to a combination of subsidized and unsubsidized Federal Stafford loans that does not exceed the College’s average 2013-2014 graduating student’s indebtedness of $13,020 for the 60% of graduating students who had loans.)
-KVCC reserves the right, as granted by the U.S. Dept. of Education, to refuse to certify a student’s Stafford loan or to certify the loan for an amount less than the established federal limits.
+KVCC reserves the right, as granted by the U.S. Dept. of Education, to refuse to certify a student’s Direct Loan or to certify the loan for an amount less than the established federal limits.
 In that instance, KVCC must document the reason and provide that written explanation to the student.
 KVCC’s decision is final and cannot be appealed to the Dept. of Education.